huggingface/community-events/keras-dreambooth-sprint/README.md

 **Welcome to Keras Dreambooth event!** 🤗

+This document summarises all the relevant information required for the event 📋.

+## Introduction

 Dreambooth is a  fine-tuning technique to teach new visual concepts to text-conditioned Diffusion models with just 3-5 images.
 With Dreambooth, you could generate funny and realistic images of your dog, yourself and any concept with few images using Stable Diffusion.
 DreamBooth was proposed in [DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation](https://arxiv.org/abs/2208.12242) by Ruiz et al.
 In this guide, we will walk you through what we will do in this event.